an interactive course on Educative.io!

 Since there's a lot of articles in my list, I'll highlight a few:

-- Dave Ceddia's posts What Does Redux Do? (and when should you use it?) and How Redux Works: A Counter-Example a great intro to the basics of Redux and how to use it with React, as is this post on React and Redux: An Introduction
+- Dave Ceddia's posts What Does Redux Do? (and when should you use it?) and How Redux Works: A Counter-Example is a great intro to the basics of Redux and how to use it with React, as is this post on React and Redux: An Introduction

-- Valentino Gagliardi's post React Redux Tutorial for Beginners: Learning Redux in 2018 is an excellent extended introduction many aspects of using Redux
+- Valentino Gagliardi's post React Redux Tutorial for Beginners: Learning Redux in 2018 is an excellent extended introduction to many aspects of using Redux

 - The CSS Tricks article Leveling Up with React: Redux covers the Redux basics well